sous-chefs/line/README.md

 if three delimiters are given, the first is used as the list element delimiter, the second as the leading entry delimiter and the third as the trailing delimiter: multi = ([310], [818]) delim [", ", "[", "]"] entry "425" multi = ([310], [818], [425])

-end_with is an optional property.
+`ends_with` is an optional property.
 If specified a list is expected to end with the given string.

 ## Resource: delete_from_list